-The methodology and process described in these guidelines are based on both the IAEA safety standards and on the regulatory functions described in them, and are therefore applicable to any regulator.
-They are also applicable at all organizational levels and subdivisions in the regulatory body, from the individual to the organization as a whole.
+The methodology and process described in these guidelines come from TECDOC 1254 and are based on the IAEA safety standards and on the regulatory functions described in them.
+They are therefore applicable to any nuclear installations regulator.
+They are also applicable at all organizational levels and subdivisions, from the individuals to the organization as a whole.

-The appendices and examples need to be examined in the context of the particular regulatory organization and its areas of competence within the national infrastructure.
+The appendices and examples need to be examined in the context of the particular regulatory organizationi and its areas of competence within the national infrastructure.